Ha-med-xyz/StudySync/README.md

-# Study-Session-Tracker
+# StudySync
-The study session tracker is a web application designed to help students manage their study time.
+The StudySync is a web application designed to help students manage their study time.